Gerald Ssendaula

-Gerald Majera Ssendaula is a retired Ugandan politician, and current banker and farmer.
+Gerald Majera Ssendaula (born 15 May 1943) is a retired Ugandan politician, and current banker and farmer.
 He is a former Cabinet Minister and MP Member of Parliament, representing Kingo sub-county, which became Lwengo District.

 Background and education

 Ssendaula was born on 15 May 1943 in Kyabbogo Village, Kingo sub-county, in Masaka District at that time, to the late Edward Byansi Kalibbala and Maria Nakanwagi Nakato.
 He is the oldest amongst eight siblings; six brothers and two sisters.
 In 2010, Kingo sub-county was peeled off Masaka District to create Lwengo District.

 He started his education at Kyoko Primary School, and then transferred to Nkoni Primary School.
 He continued his studies at St. Pius Junior Secondary School.
 Because his father was less interested in educating children, Ssendaula's mother applied for a Buganda Government scholarship to take the young Ssendaula to a reasonable school but without success.

 He later met with Aga Ssekalala of Ugachick who was then a student of Senior Four but knew some Buganda Kingdom officials.
 Aga Ssekalala later introduced Ssendaula to the Mengo establishment, leading to the re-activation of his scholarship application in 1963.

 A scholarship of Shs905 then enabled him to join Namilyango College, where he studied from Senior One to Senior Six.
 He later joined Nairobi University in 1969 where he graduated with the Bachelor of Commerce degree.
 There were about 30 other Ugandans at Nairobi University during his time, including Livingstone Okello Okello (Chua County), FDC's Cecilia Ogwal (Dokolo Woman MP), and Professor Mondo Kagonyera.